-The VA Department produces 3 exhibitions throughout the school year: a winter show, a spring show (including a fashion show), and a senior exhibition.
+The VA Department produces 3 exhibitions throughout the school year: a winter show, a spring show, and a senior exhibition, as well as a fashion show and an experimental film festival.
 The senior show is for seniors only and will count in their final grade.
-VA students are expected to fully participate in all VA shows.
+VA students are expected to fully participate in all VA events.